Overview

 SFDC Oppty Closes → Create new Sales Order using SFDC Quote

-Quote fields map to SO fields, along with Oppty fields
+Quote attributes map to SO attributes, along with Oppty attributes

-Opportunity Products translated to NS SO Line items with field level mappings
+Opportunity Products translated to NS SO Line items with attribute level mappings

 Quote’s Shipping address referenced in NS SO